 “The inspector didn’t say anything about it!”

 These are responses I sometimes hear from homeowners, building owners or contractors after I have been asked to visit a building upon request because of an alleged problem with construction workmanship or quality.
-Often an owner and even a contractor may assume that because the building inspector passed the work or even issued a certificate of occupancy that the building meets some kind of standard for workmanship or quality of construction.
+Often an owner and even a contractor may assume that because the building inspector passed the work or even issued a certificate of occupancy that the building meets some kind of standard for workmanship or quality of construction while also keeping other maintenance in the houses as clean gutters, for this you can explore gutteradvantage-pa.com that is a great solution for this.
 That is essentially not true.

 Building codes, no matter who publishes or adopts them, usually state in the opening pages “The purpose of this code is to establish the minimum requirements” for structural stability, energy conservation, safety and the like.
 So when an architect or contractor says the project “meets code” they only mean they have designed or built to the minimum standard- neither optimum nor best practices.
 If they tell you it “exceeds code” then maybe they have given you a superior outcome.
 Building inspectors can only enforce the minimum requirements of the building codes so they are not really the protection you need.